- Sign In

-For them, it's not just a matter of making sure the product feeds has all the requirements that the sales channel needs.
-For effective results, product feeds should be about more that just getting product data from one place to another.
+For digital marketers, product feeds are important as they are the line between a successful online campaign and a waste of online spending.
+For them, it's not just a matter of making sure the product feeds has all the requirements the sales channels require.
+For effective results, product feeds should be about more than just getting product data from one place to another.

 When you are selling online, there are a number of factors you have to complete to ensure success: